Campus Security and Life Safety: Bringing Biometrics to Campus

 By Steve Humphreys

-The article was originally published via Campus Security and Life Safety.
+was originally published via Campus Security and Life Safety.

 The impact of the COVID-19 pandemic has shattered the “normal” operational practices that educational facilities previously operated under.
 With much of the world still in recovery mode, students and staff are still primarily engaged in virtual and/or hybrid learning, leaving campus officials with a finite window of time to consider and implement strategic security solutions that establish a “new normal” to better protect everyone on campus.